nocapstakepool/cardano-node/README.md

 - 1-2 Relay Nodes
 ---

+ToC
+1. Part 1 - Secure the Node
+2. Part 2 - Set up Pre-reqs
+3. Part 3 - Start the Relay Node
+4. Part 4 - Create an AMI copy and deploy to AWS for Produce Nodes

+---
+## Part 1: Secure the Node

 ### Create an EC2 Instance on AWS
 - Create an EC2 instance with Ubuntu (I used Ubuntu Server 20.04 LMS)
 - Select t2.medium and 24-30 GB for EBS Storage